peterkappus/panoflex/README.md

 ## The Backlog

 ### Do next
+- Cascading assignment (a check box? or easy way to assign all sub-goals to the same owner/team/group as the parent goal when editing)
+- Email notifications: notify a goal owner when a sub-goal gets updated
+- Comment on a goal (& email the owner)
+- Comment on a progress update (& email the update maker)
+- Comment on a comment and update all the previous commenters and the owner
 - Tree view
-- Ability to add comments to a goal
-- Email alerts when people down-stream add updates
-- "Nudge" a goal
+- "Nudge" a goal (emails the owner)
-- "Like" an update
+- "Like" an update (emails the owner)
-- Include updates at all levels in export
 - Disallow entering a deadline before the start_date (use validates_date gem?)
 - Version control to see when/why/how/and by whom a goal change was made.
 - Ability to view old versions of goals